annaszumiec/Pockemon-js-app/README.md

 # Pockemon-js-app

-## Building simple client-side application that can communicate with an external API.
+## Client-side application that can communicate with an external API.

 Key Features :
 - Load data from an external source (API)